dawe/schist/README.md

 More details can be found at [this page](Advanced.md)

 ## Installation
-scNSBN is not (yet) available on PyPI.
+scNSBM is not (yet) available on PyPI.
 You have to install from source as:

 ```
 git clone https://github.com/dawe/scNSBM.git